coralogix/workshops/docs/index.md

 # Coralogix Workshops

 These workshops are designed to help learn and practice observability and practice integrations to the Coralogix platform.
 They include reference implementations that are easy to deploy and understand.

+Unless otherwise specified, these are designed to run on an Ubuntu cloud host environment.
+Specific workshops have sandbox setup guidelines beyond a cloud Ubuntu host.

 These workshops are not documentation- Coralogix platform documentation is located [here](https://coralogix.com/docs/)